OpenEvalProject/evals/manuscripts/elife-87346/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/87346/elife-87346-fig7-v1.jpg)

 **Figure 7.:** (a) Explicit preference task.
 Participants had to choose and play one of two given sequences.
 Once the choice was made, the image correspondent to the selected sequence was highlighted in blue.
 Participants then played the sequence.
 While playing it, the bar on top registered each move progressively lighting up in green.
 There were three conditions, each comprising a specific sequence pair: (1) app preferred sequence versus app non-preferred sequence (control condition); (2) app preferred sequence versus any 6-move sequence of participant’s choice (experimental condition 1); (3) app preferred sequence versus any 3-move sequence of participant’s choice (experimental condition 2). (b) No evidence for enhanced preference for the app sequence in either HV or OCD patients (HV: N = 33, OCD: N = 32).
 In fact, when an easier and shorter sequence is pitted against the app familiar sequence (right raincloud plot), both groups significantly preferred it (Kruskal-Wallis main effect of condition H = 23.2, p < 0.001).
 Left raincloud plot: control condition; middle raincloud plot: experimental condition 1; right raincloud plot: experimental condition 2.
 Y-axis depicts the number of app sequence choices (15 choice trials maximum).
 Connected lines depict mean values. (c) Exploratory analysis of the preference task following up unexpected findings on the mobile-app effect on symptomatology: re-analysis of the data conducting a Dunn’s post hoc test splitting the OCD group into two subgroups based on their YBOCS change after the app training (14 patients with improved symptomatology [reduced YBOCS scores] and 18 patients who remained stable or felt worse [i.e. respectively unchanged or increased YBOCS scores]).
-Patients with reduced YBOCS scores after the app training had significantly higher preference to play the app sequence in both experimental conditions (left panel: p 0.015*; right panel: FDR =p 0.011*).
+Patients with reduced YBOCS scores after the app training had significantly higher preference to play the app sequence in both experimental conditions (left panel: pFDR = 0.015*; right panel: pFDR = 0.011*).
 The bar plots represent the sample mean and the vertical lines the confidence interval.
 Individual data points are included to show dispersion in the sample.
-Abbreviations: YBOCS = Yale-Brown Obsessive-Compulsive Scale, HV = healthy volunteers, OCD = patients with obsessive-compulsive disorder.FDR =
+Abbreviations: YBOCS = Yale-Brown Obsessive-Compulsive Scale, HV = healthy volunteers, OCD = patients with obsessive-compulsive disorder.

 A Kruskal-Wallis H test indicated a main effect of condition (H = 23.2, p < 0.001) but no group (p = 0.36) or interaction effects (p = 0.72) (Figure 7b).
 Dunn’s post hoc pairwise comparisons revealed that experimental condition 2 (app sequence versus any three sequence) was significantly different from control condition (pFDR < 0.001) and from experimental condition 1 (app sequence versus any six sequence) (pFDR = 0.006).
 No differences were found between the latter two conditions (p = 0.086).
 Bayesian analysis further provided moderate evidence in support of the absence of main effects of group (BF = 0.129) and interaction (BF = 0.054).
 These results denote that both groups evaluate the trained app sequences as being equally attractive as the alternative novel-but-easier sequence when of the same length (Figure 7b, middle plot).
 However, when given the option to play an easier-but-shorter sequence (in experimental condition 2), both groups significantly preferred it over the app familiar sequence (Figure 7b, right plot).
 A positive correlation between COHS and the app sequence choice (Pearson r = 0.36, p = 0.005) showed that those participants with greater habitual tendencies had a greater propensity to prefer the trained app sequence under this condition.

 Given the high variance of participants’ choices on this preference task, particularly in the experimental conditions, and the findings reported below related to the mobile-app performance effect on symptomatology, we further conducted an exploratory Dunn’s post hoc test splitting the OCD group into two subgroups based on their Yale-Brown Obsessive-Compulsive Scale (YBOCS) score changes after the app training: 14 patients with improved symptomatology (reduction in YBOCS scores) and 18 patients who remained stable or felt worse (i.e. respectively, same or increase in YBOCS scores).
 Patients with lowered YBOCS scores after the app training had significantly greater preference for the app trained sequence in both experimental conditions as compared to patients with same or increased YBOCS scores after the app training: experimental condition 1 (pFDR = 0.015, Figure 7c, left) and experimental condition 2 (pFDR = 0.011, Figure 7c, right).
 In addition to this subgrouping analysis, we conducted a correlation analysis between changes in YBOCS scores and patient preferences for the app sequences.
 This helped us determine whether patients who experienced greater changes in YBOCS scores tended to prefer the learned sequences, and vice versa.
 We observed a positive correlation, meaning that the higher the symptom improvement after the month training, the greater the preference for the familiar/learned sequence.
 This is particularly the case for the experimental condition 2, when subjects are required to choose between the trained app sequence and any 3-move sequence (rs = 0.35, p = 0.04).
 A trend was observed for the correlation between the YBOCS score change and the preference for the app sequences in experimental condition 1 (rs = 0.30, p = 0.09).
 In conclusion, most participants preferred to play shorter and easier alternative sequences, thus not showing a bias toward the trained/familiar app sequences.
 Contradicting our hypothesis, OCD patients followed the same behavioral pattern.
 However, some participants still preferred the app sequence, specifically those with greater habitual tendencies, including patients who improved their symptoms during the month training and considered the app training beneficial (see also below exploratory analyses of ‘Mobile-app performance effect on symptomatology’).
 Such preference presumably arose because some intrinsic value may have been attributed to the trained action sequence.

-## Experiment 3: Re-evaluation of the learned action sequence
+#### Experiment 3: Re-evaluation of the learned action sequence

 In experiment 3, we employed a two-choice appetitive learning task.
 We modified the conditions by manipulating extrinsic feedback to assess participants’ capacity to adopt a different response choice, after re-evaluating their options.
 By providing more value to alternative action sequences (as opposed to the previously automatized ones), participants were thus encouraged to reassess their choices and respond appropriately.
 Of note, we did not use a conventional goal devaluation procedure here, as this could possibly have disrupted the behavioral control of the sequences and thus invalidated the test.